ilijamt/terraform-provider-awx/docs/resources/settings_misc_logging.md

 remote_addr - The remote address seen for the user error - The error set by the api endpoint
 Variables need to be in the format {<variable name>}.
+- `log_aggregator_action_max_disk_usage_gb` (Number) Amount of data to store (in gigabytes) if an rsyslog action takes time to process an incoming message (defaults to 1).
+Equivalent to the rsyslogd queue.maxdiskspace setting on the action (e.g. omhttp).
+It stores files in the directory specified by LOG_AGGREGATOR_MAX_DISK_USAGE_PATH.
+- `log_aggregator_action_queue_size` (Number) Defines how large the rsyslog action queue can grow in number of messages stored.
+This can have an impact on memory utilization.
+When the queue reaches 75% of this number, the queue will start writing to disk (queue.highWatermark in rsyslog).
+When it reaches 90%, NOTICE, INFO, and DEBUG messages will start to be discarded (queue.discardMark with queue.discardSeverity=5).
 - `log_aggregator_enabled` (Boolean) Enable sending logs to external log aggregator.
 - `log_aggregator_host` (String) Hostname/IP where external logs will be sent to.
 - `log_aggregator_individual_facts` (Boolean) If set, system tracking facts will be sent for each package, service, or other item found in a scan, allowing for greater search query granularity.
 If unset, facts will be sent as a single dictionary, allowing for greater efficiency in fact processing.